 A relatively short race that everyone can participate in, the Cinderella Royal Family 5k is a 3.1 mile jaunt around Epcot.
 This event is for princesses of all ages and their families and takes place the Friday of the Princess Half Marathon weekend, which, in 2015, is February 20.

-In 2014 the 5k cost $60 per participant and also included characters and on-course entertainment.
+The 5k cost is $60 per participant if you register prior to November 25, 2014 and $70 thereafter.
+It also included characters and on-course entertainment.
 Runners receive a t-shirt, finisher medallion, iGiftBag, and personalized bib.

 RunDisney Kids Races